LubinKerhuel/hugo/content/post/runcam-remote-control-cable/index.md

 <!-- Enable Photo Swipe + gallery features -->
 {{< load-photoswipe >}}

-Commercial cable connecting a RunCam2 action cam to an RC receiver allows to remotely start and stop a record from the receiver PWM output (20ms period, 1ms to 2ms duty cycle).
+Cable exist to connect a RunCam2 action cam to an RC receiver for remotely start and stop a record from the receiver PWM output (20ms period, 1ms to 2ms duty cycle).
-The cable comprise a component which decode the RC PWM signal and create another signal pulse scheme to start and stop the RunCam2 record.
+The cable has logic to decode the RC PWM signal and generate the signal pulse scheme to start and stop the RunCam2 record.

-Controlling the action camera can be done with a microcontroller by generating directly the required pulse scheme described below.
+Controlling the camera can be done with a microcontroller by generating the required pulse scheme described below.

 The micro USB cable pinout (on the male part) is